 As you can tell buying GBP/CAD here would be a big mistake.

-To be honest, buying here is like chasing the market after a big rally.
+Buying here is like chasing the market after a big rally.

 As you can tell the currency strength indicator is meaningless if you don’t know how to properly use it.

 Well, that’s what we’re going to reveal next, so stay tuned…

 If you want to learn more about our proprietary currency strength indicator, here is a quick overview of its 3 main features:

 - Currency Strength Indicator - This indicator places itself in a separate panel and shows a diagram of strengths for each currency for the current time frame.
 It can show you how the historical changes in the currency strengths and what strength they have right now.